 Inferni decorates its borders with skulls, bones, and other fearsome decorations -- red paint is frequently used on the skulls and other decorations.
 These items serve to ward off potential trespassers.
 Any member may make an addition to the border decor, and Infernians are encouraged to maintain the frightful appearance of their borders.
 This tradition was imported to Inferni thanks to Gabriel de le Poer, who discovered this practice in the Scintilla War and brought it home to Inferni upon his return in 2006.

 Inferni does not typically adhere to wolfish standards of dominance and submission.
 High-ranking coyotes rarely assert dominance without reason; similarly, lower-ranked coyotes do not display submission excessively.
 So long as an Infernian follows orders and acts in the best interest of the clan, excessive displays of dominance and submission are unnecessary at best and offensive to one's clanmates at worst.

 Otherwise, the pack instincts of the typical Infernian are not starkly different to that of wolf packs (though the coyotes would like to think so).
 Within Inferni, there are varying degrees of comradery between the members.
 Especially violent fighting between members is discouraged, and leaders will attempt to stop such fights.

 Although Inferni does not strongly enforce its hierarchy in terms of dominance and submission, it is important to remember the clan functions as a military unit.
 Each canine has a job to do in his or her rank, and failure to perform one's responsibilities can certainly lead to demotion or other consequences.
-Other evidence of militarization includes the weapon stockpiles in the D'Neville mansion, along with the 2012 construction of four archery stands in the easternmost forest of Inferni.
+Other evidence of militarization include weapon stockpiles and the construction of archery stands on Inferni's borders.